 If you have an eligible condition, we'll provide you with extra cleanings that can help improve your overall health.
-Once enrolled, all you need to do is make an appointment with a participating provider.
-To find a provider in your network, sign in to asuris.com or the Asuris app and select Find Care.
+All you need to do is fill out and return this attestation form and, once approved, make an appointment with a participating provider.
+To find a provider in your network, sign in to regence.com or the Regence app and select Find Care.

 Atherosclerosis is a condition that describes the buildup of fats, cholesterol, and other substances (called plaque) in the walls of arteries.
 Evidence suggests that there’s a link between poor oral health and atherosclerosis.

 Hypertension (high blood pressure) is one of the most common risk factors for developing other serious health problems like heart disease or stroke.
 Did you know that people with severe gum disease may be twice as likely to have high blood pressure?